Cervical collars – why do they help some people and not others?

 Several studies suggest that hard cervical collars may play a role in the conservative management of cervical radiculopathy.
 However, sufficient evidence is lacking to advocate its routine usage.
 Further studies are needed for patients with non-traumatic axial neck pain, and radicular pain with or without trauma to understand the role that cervical collars may play in their management.”

 That of course was a 2008 study.
-Have recommendations changed in the 12 years since?
-No
+Have recommendations changed in the 15 years since?

 Here are the observations of an April 2020 study published in the Yeungnam University Journal of Medicine.(2)